Z33phoenix/pokemAIn/README.md

 ## What the AI Looks Like
 - **Director (`src/agent/director.py`)**: Chooses a goal (explore, train, survive, menu) and biases routing to the right specialist.
 Maintains a lightweight graph for novelty and basic goal bookkeeping.
-- **Navigation Brain (`src/agent/specialists/nav_brain.py`)**: CrossQ-style DQN head for overworld movement.
+- **Navigation Brain (`src/agent/specialists/agent.py`)**: CrossQ-style DQN head for overworld movement.
 Episodes auto-end if a battle starts to keep nav clean.
+Map connection data from RAM is exposed to rewards to encourage purposeful exploration.
+- Warp-aware: map header connection data and warp tiles are exposed in `info` and navigation rewards bonus hitting warp tiles to enter/exit buildings.
 - **Battle Brain (`src/agent/specialists/battle_brain.py`)**: Distributional (Rainbow-like) head with NoisyLinear exploration for fights.
 - **Menu Brain (`src/agent/specialists/menu_brain.py`)**: Goal-conditioned DQN that learns to open/start menus and move the cursor to targets (bag, party, PC, or START).
 - **Environment (`src/env/pokemon_red_gym.py`)**: Gymnasium wrapper around PyBoy; pulls only rewards/signals from RAM; supports multiple starting states per phase and handles user window close gracefully.